Nada-gaber/Nada-gaber/README.md

 - 🌱 I’m currently building apps with Flutter
 - 👯 I’m looking to collaborate on new projects to improve my coding skills
-- ⚡ Fun fact: Love to design and learn new languages
+- ⚡ Fun fact: I love to design and learn new languages
 - 👀 I'm passionate about coding and constantly learning new technologies.